Looker supports IBM’s DB2 for Linux/Unix/Windows (LUW), which is discussed by IBM here.

 Block Users’ Ability to Implicitly Create Schemas

-Tell the DB2 not to implicitly creates schemas if they don’t yet exist.
+Tell the IBM DB2 not to implicitly creates schemas if they don’t yet exist.

 REVOKE IMPLICIT_SCHEMA ON DATABASE FROM PUBLIC